Is It Easier to Get Pregnant the Second Time? Here’s What the Science Says

-So, yes, plenty of women are able to get pregnant a second time without issue, but if you’re one of the few dealing with infertility then there is 50% chance it could be due to your pursuit of a second child.
+So, yes, plenty of women are able to get pregnant a second time without issue (a few even get pregnant when they are already pregnant), but if you’re one of the few dealing with infertility then there is 50% chance it could be due to your pursuit of a second child.

 When is the right time to try for a second child?

 When deciding whether or not to try for a second child, there are a number of factors to keep in mind, including how long ago you had your first child and how close together you want your children to be in age.